 In the short term, on a day to day basis, nothing!
 The name above the door is not changing.
 The accounting work will still be done by the same people in the same way.
 There will be no change to service or price.
 The founder will gradually take more of a back seat.
 Senior staff will gradually take on more of the legal responsibilities.

 Longer term, things may change, but no more or less so than they would have before.
 We as a firm will continue to consider our clients’ needs and how we can best serve them.
 We will continue to assess the ever changing market.
 IR35 changes, Covid, and Brexit have all provided challenges over the last few years, and we’re sure there will be more challenges for us to navigate ahead.
 The involvement of an EOT doesn’t really change this.

 Chris will still be involved, though more in the background, trying not to stick his nose in day to day!
 He’s committed for the next 4 years to ensure a smooth transition, with senior staff increasingly taking over formal responsibilities.

-Independently of Maslins Ltd, Chris has a few other projects on the go, both business (eg MVL Online) and charitable (eg homeless day centre expected to open Sep 2021).
-Accounting has been his life for two decades, he’s getting regular reminders he’s approaching middle age, and will be looking for new challenges.
+Independently of Maslins Ltd, Chris has a few other projects on the go, both business (eg MVL Online & upcoming Go EO) and charitable (eg homeless day centre which opened Sep 2021).
+Accounting has been his life for two decades, he’s getting regular reminders he’s middle aged, and is looking for new challenges.